 What Factors Determine Your Credit Score?

-As you can see, several different factors can influence your credit score.
-But the following three items are the main factors you should keep in mind.
+There are a number of different factors that can influence or help improve your credit score, but the following three items are the main factors you should keep in mind.

-Your credit history accounts for 15% of your FICO® Score.
+Your length of credit history accounts for 15% of your FICO® Score.
 That’s because a longer credit history provides lenders with more insight into your financial habits.

 When considering your credit history, FICO® models consider the age of your oldest account and the average age of your combined accounts.

 Credit utilization accounts for 30% of your FICO® Score.
-Your credit utilization is the credit you’re currently using divided by the total amount borrowed.
+Your credit utilization ratio is a measure of the credit you’re currently using divided by the total amount borrowed.

 For instance, if you have $1,000 in available credit and have spent $500, then your credit utilization rate is 50%.
 Ideally, you should keep your credit utilization rate below 30%.

-But if you want an excellent score, you should aim to have a much lower credit utilization rate.
-As we saw from the earlier example, individuals with an 850 score keep their credit utilization rate as low as 4%.
+If you want an excellent score, you should aim to have a much lower credit utilization rate.
+According to FICO®, those with an 850 score tend to keep their credit utilization rate as low as 4%.

-It’s a good idea to have a variety of credit history.
-This history is what’s known as a credit mix, and it accounts for 10% of your total credit score.
+It’s a good idea to have a diverse credit history.
+Your credit history includes what’s known as a credit mix, and it accounts for 10% of your total credit score.

-Having a healthy mix of revolving liability and loan products shows that you can manage a variety of different debts.
-Revolving debt includes things like credit cards, and loan products include things like a mortgage or car payments, as well as student loans.
+Having a healthy mix of revolving liabilities and loan products shows that you can manage a variety of different debts at the same time.
+Revolving debt includes credit cards while loan products can be your mortgage, car or student loan payments.

 How To Get A Higher Credit Score

-If your credit score is lower than you would like, there are steps you can take to build your credit.
+If your credit score is lower than you’d like, there are steps you can take to build your credit.
 As you can see, achieving a high credit score isn’t arbitrary.
-There is a formula you can follow to raise your credit score.
+There’s a formula you can follow to raise your credit score.

 However, depending on your age and credit history, it may be challenging for you to reach a perfect credit score of 850.
 It’s possible, but you’ll need to have a very low credit utilization rate and a robust credit history.

 But achieving a credit score of 740 or higher is entirely possible.
-Listed below are three financial habits that will help you achieve this.
+Listed below are several financial habits that can help you achieve this.

 Practice Financial Responsibility